pranav46-hakiman/AWS_POCs/Day_13_VPC.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Task3: Launchan EC2 with VPC Public IP:
+Task3: Launch an EC2 with VPC Public IP:
 ---------------------------------------
 1. Create a EC2 instance

 2. Select the previously created VPC and a public or a private subnet based on your need.

-3. Also the already created SG,
+3. Also the already created SG.

-      -